By Peter Church

 Motorbike vs. leaf chain lubrication

 A final point to bear in mind is that much of the research on chain lubrication has been carried out for chains used to transmit rotary power, such as motorbikes, bicycles and roller chain drives.
-These chains and their applications are very different to lead chain.
+These chains and their applications are very different to leaf chain.

 They are made of four parts – links, rollers, bushes and pins – and lubrication is required between the bush and inside of the roller, where the clearance is bigger than between leaf chain link plates and pins.
 These kinds of chains also operate a higher speeds and temperatures, and lubricant is applied via an oil bath on the unloaded side of the drive.
 This all has implications for the characteristics of the lubricant.